About

 "Where the Money Goes"

-The 2023 data are based on 110 public institutions classified in the Football Bowl Subdivision; 75 public institutions in the Football Championship Subdivision and 47 public institutions in Division I that do not sponsor football.
+The 2023 data are based on 52 public institutions classified in the Autonomy 5 of the Football Bowl Subdivision; 55 public institutions in the Group of 5 of the Football Bowl Subdivision; 78 public institutions in the Football Championship Subdivision and 46 public institutions in Division I that do not sponsor football.

 Source: Knight-Newhouse College Athletics Database.